Django vs Laravel for Solo Developers

 When to Pick Django

 Choose Django if you already know Python or if your project involves data processing, ML integration, or anything that benefits from the Python ecosystem.
-Django's auto-generated admin panel is free and arguably better than Laravel Nova, which costs $199 per project.
+Django's auto-generated admin panel is free and arguably better than Laravel Nova, which costs $99 for a single project as a one-time license, then $79 a year to keep receiving updates.

 Django is the better choice when you want to stay in one language for both your web app and any data science, automation, or scripting tasks.
 The Python ecosystem for scientific computing, data analysis, and machine learning is unmatched.
 If your product touches any of those areas, Django keeps everything in one language.